18F/domain-scan/README.md

 Each scanner should define a few top-level functions and one variable that will be referenced at different points.

-For an example of how to add a scanner, start with [`scanners/noop.py`](scanners/noop.py).
+For an example of how a scanner works, start with [`scanners/noop.py`](scanners/noop.py).
 The `noop` scanner is a test scanner that does nothing (no-op), but it implements and documents a scanner's basic Python contract.

 Scanners can implement 4 functions (2 required, 2 optional).
 In order of being called: